-Ask A BTC Expert: 6 Questions & Answers About Cutting Textured Hair
+Ask A Curl Expert: 6 Questions & Answers About Cutting Textured Hair

 Do you have questions about cutting textured hair?
-Kara Williams (@haircolorkilla) has answers!
-We reached out to the BTC community to find out exactly what you want to know about cutting wavy, curly and textured hair.
-Keep reading to get pro tips on cutting wet vs. dry, when to use tension and more.
-Then, watch the IGTV for extra dos and don’ts!
+Kara Williams (@haircolorkilla) shares exactly what you want to know about cutting wavy, curly and textured hair.
+Keep reading to get pro tips on some of the most asked questions when cutting curly hair.
+Learn the tricks for wet vs. dry cuts, how to adjust the proper amounts of tension, what to look for when cutting texture and more!

-#1: Do you always wash and blow-dry the hair before every haircut?
+#1: Should I wash and blow-dry the hair before every haircut?

-#2: How does shrinkage affect the way you cut textured hair?
+#2: Does shrinkage affect the way you cut textured hair?

 Shrinkage plays a major part in determining how to approach any textured haircut.
-During the consultation, Kara makes sure to figure out how much the client’s hair shrinks.
-She asks to see clients’ selfies to find out how their hair looks when it’s completely dry and styled.
+During a consultation, Kara makes sure to determine how much the client’s hair shrinks when dry.
+She suggests asking for clients’ selfies to help find out how their hair looks when completely dry and styled!

-#3: How do you know when you should cut wet or dry?
+#3: How to determine when to cut textured hair wet or dry

-Here are a few important things to consider before deciding to cut wavy and curly hair wet or dry.
+Here are a few important things to consider before deciding to cut any wavy or curly client wet or dry.

-- Curly hair has the ability to shrink up to 50% of its length.
+- Curly hair has the ability to shrink up to 50% of its length when dry

 That being said, here’s when to cut wet vs. dry!